speedment/speedment-doc/pages/integration.md

 ```
 Once the plugin is added, you gain access to a number of additional methods related to JSON handling.

-A more advanced JSON Plugin is available in Speedment Enterprise.
-[Read more about that here](enterprise_json#top).
+A more advanced JSON Plugin is available for Speedment Stream and HyperStream.
+[Read more about it here](enterprise_json#top).

 ## Enum
 If you have a database where String columns are stored as a limited number of distinct values (i.e. has low cardinality), consider using the Speedment Enum plugin.
 It will enable mapping of String columns to java enums, allowing more efficient use of memory and increased type safety.